MTC-Lowcode-Playground/agenda-builder-online/README.md

 ## Installation

-Before running the script, ensure you have installed the required dependencies.
-In particular, install [docxtpl](https://pypi.org/project/docxtpl/) using pip:
+Before running the script, ensure you have installed the required dependencies:

 ```
-pip install docxtpl
+pip install docxtpl python-docx
 ```

+- [docxtpl](https://pypi.org/project/docxtpl/) is used for template processing
+- [python-docx](https://pypi.org/project/python-docx/) is used for document post-processing

 ## Data Provisioning